Emergence of Quasiparticles in a Doped Mott Insulator: Introduction

-Thus, to identify all key features associated with electronic correlations and their evolution with doping, we systematically study the single-particle spectral features of a doped Hubbard model, with only $t$, $t^\prime$ and $U$ and no other external ingredients.
-By calculating the spectral function at extremely fine doping levels, we expect to unbiasedly decipher the doping evolution of the quasiparticle dispersion, weight, and lineshape, and compare with ARPES experiments in cuprates.
-A better understanding of these spectral properties may provide insight on what aspects of the Hubbard model can well represent the data, and which aspects may be missing.
+To identify universal features resulted from purely electron-electron correlations and their evolution with doping, we systematically study the single-particle spectral function of the doped Hubbard model, with only $t$, $t^\prime$ and $U$ and no other external ingredients.
+By calculating the spectral function at extremely fine doping levels over a wide range of electron and hole dopings, we expect to unbiasedly decipher the doping evolution of the dispersions, weights, and lineshapes of spectral features, and compare with ARPES experiments in cuprates.
+Though some of these properties have been studied previously at some discrete doping levels\cite{Kohno:2012PRL,PhysRevB.90.035111}, we find that the emergence of quasiparticles and their interplay with the polaronic Mott features cannot be fully addressed without reaching extreme limits of dopings.
+A detailed understanding of these spectral properties may provide insight on what aspects of experimental photoemission data can or cannot be well represented by the Hubbard model.